 Checkpoints to Vatopedi

-I didn’t have time to find out about the end of Serbian sacral holidays’ adventure.
+I didn’t have time to find out about the end of the Serbian sacral holidays’ adventure.
 The bus was leaving for Karyes (2 Euros), and then another van to Vatopedi (4 Euros).
 On the way, we see some pilgrims hiking; this is another way of traveling between the monasteries.
 As long as you are ready to walk in the dress code of Mount Athos, which typically means no much skin exposure, trekking between monasteries is a great way to see nature untouched for centuries.
 For the rest of us, the air-conditioned bus sounds like a much more comfortable option!

 After arrival in Vatopedi Monastery, the gate-keeper registers me in his list too.
 He asks what my profession is.
 “Journalist”, I answer.
 “You have chosen the worst job in the world!”, he comments.